OAuth Revoke Flow

 Response

-The response is very simple: it's always an HTTP 200 if the token is revoked or unknown.
-In such a situation, the body of the response should be disregarded.
+The response is very simple: it's always an HTTP 200 if the token is revoked or otherwise invalid.
+In such a situation, the client should disregard the body of the response.

 Conclusion